Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "I'm on a plane." he explained.
 "We just landed in Illinois."

-*"Oh...what are you doing on a plane in Illinois?"*
+*"Oh... what are you doing on a plane in Illinois?"*

 "It's refuelling.
 We're on our way up to Scotch Creek."